 International regulations and required documentation for hauliers transporting dangerous or hazardous goods by road or by vehicles on ships.

 This guide gives an overview of these rules.
-It also covers how to make sure that the vehicles in which these goods are carried, and their operators, are correctly certified in accordance with international regulations.
+It also covers how to make sure that vehicles carrying these goods, and their operators, are correctly certified in line with international regulations.

 Moving dangerous goods by road is governed by international regulations and is strictly policed.
-Most European countries are signed up to the European Agreement concerning the International Carriage of Dangerous Goods by Road (ADR).
+Most European countries are signed up to ADR.
 Each country that complies with ADR implements specific safety measures through its own national legislation.

-Vehicles carrying dangerous goods must comply with the provisions of Annex B to ADR, which includes vehicle and tank specifications and other operational requirements.
+Vehicles carrying dangerous goods must comply with Annex B to ADR, which includes vehicle and tank specifications and other operational requirements.

-You are required to register as a waste carrier in order to carry certain types of dangerous waste.
+You must register as a waste carrier to transport certain types of dangerous waste.

-When transporting dangerous goods internationally under the European Agreement concerning the International Carriage of Dangerous Goods by Road (ADR), you must ensure your consignments are always accompanied by a transport document.
-This sets out detailed information on the load being carried, including full classification of the substance(s) carried and how it’s packaged.
+When transporting dangerous goods internationally under ADR, you must ensure that your loads are always accompanied by a transport document.
+This sets out detailed information on the load being carried, including full classification of any substances carried and how to package them.
 You must present the required information in a certain order and follow certain rules on language.

 In addition to documents required under other regulations, under ADR you must ensure that the following documents are carried on the transport unit: